 Predictions are modeled as a softmax distribution over a linear combination of block features f and weights w, where we use the state of the world when the k-th block is destroyed in order to predict the k + 1-th block.
-Block features f capture hypotheses about individual and social learning mechanisms (see below), while weights w are estimated using hierarchical Bayesian methods, controlling for individual and group variability as random effects (see Methods).
+Block features f capture hypotheses about individual and social learning mechanisms (see below), while weights w are estimated using hierarchical Bayesian methods, accounting for individual and group variability as random effects (see Methods).

 Asocial features.
 We first used a set of asocial features to capture physical constraints of the task and individual learning through reward prediction (Fig. 4a; see Methods).
 Locality is the inverse distance to the player at time k, reflecting a tendency to forage locally.
 Block Visibility captures which blocks are within the player's field of view at time k, and is set to 1 if visible and 0 if not.
-Reward Prediction uses Gaussian Process regression as a cognitive model of asocial reward generalization in structured environments^{34, 36}.
-Since each block can only be destroyed once in each round, reward prediction relies on value function approximation, as a common form of generalization in reinforcement learning18, where past observations are used to infer a value function over the search space.
+Reward Prediction uses Gaussian Process regression as a cognitive model of asocial reward generalization in structured environments.
+Since each block can only be destroyed once in each round, reward prediction relies on value function approximation, as a common form of generalization in reinforcement learning, where past observations are used to infer a value function over the search space.
 Here, we implement this as a binary classification problem, where based on the player's reward history (until time k), we predict the probability of each remaining block containing a reward as a logistic sigmoid of an inferred latent variable z (Fig. 4a Reward Prediction panel), with higher values corresponding to higher probability of reward (see Methods).

 Social features.
-We then incorporate social features based on proximity to different subsets of players.
+We then incorporate social features based on proximity to different subsets of players, motivated by our results showing selective visual attention (Fig. 2j) and a susceptibility to being "pulled" (Fig. 3d) towards successful individuals.
 Successful Proximity is computed using players who were visible and were observed acquiring a reward (i.e., visible splash) in the span of k - 1 to k (using visual field transcription).
 We used the last observed location of each player to compute proximity (inverse distance), and use the centroid if there were multiple successful players.
 Unsuccessful Proximity is calculated the same way, but for visible players who were not observed acquiring a reward.
-In separate models, we also tested Social Proximity to all players (irrespective of success) and Playerspecific Proximity, with unique weights for each target player (see Methods).
+In separate models, we also tested Social Proximity to all players (irrespective of success) and Player-specific Proximity, with unique weights for each target player (see Methods).
+Model comparison.

-Model comparison

 We compared a series of models, each using a different subset of features.
-The models fall under one of two classes: static models in which the weights remain constant over a round (i.e., fixed strategy), and dynamic models in which the weights can change (Fig. 4a bottom left) as a function of the elapsed time since the last individual or socially observed reward (depending on the model):
+The models fall under one of two classes: static models in which the weights remain constant over a round (i.e., fixed strategy), and dynamic models in which the weights adaptively change (Fig. 4a bottom left) as a function of the elapsed time $\Delta t$ since the last individual or socially observed reward (depending on the model):